mentpy/mentpy/docs/tutorials/hea-discrete.rst

 We create a custom Gym environment for our quantum system.
 This environment will interact with the reinforcement learning agent.

 .. code-block:: python

+    import gymnasium as gym
+    from gymnasium import spaces
+    from stable_baselines3 import DQN
+    from stable_baselines3.her.goal_selection_strategy import GoalSelectionStrategy

+    model_class = DQN  # Can also work with SAC, DDPG, and TD3

     class QuantumGymEnvironment(gym.Env):
         def __init__(self, X_train, y_train, X_test, y_test, max_iters=300, threshold=0.99, eval=False):